pghvlaans/sbotools/README.md

 **sbotools** has gone without commits for a number of years.
 During this time, the default URL for release Slackware beyond 14.2 became unusable, and building compat32 and 32-bit packages on multilib systems stopped working for nearly all SBo SlackBuilds.
 Both of these issues have been fixed in **sbotools3**.

-Nonetheless, this repository was originally a simple fork adding a feature: Saving previously-used build options to be shown to the user when using a SlackBuild again.
+Nonetheless, this repository was originally a simple fork adding a feature: Saving previously-used build options to be shown to the user when installing a SlackBuild again.
 In that spirit, the main focus of **sbotools3** has been to implement new functionality, some of which was originally planned by Andreas Guldstrand:

 * Use a customizable git branch to clone the local repository
 * New git-based default URLs, with the option to use default rsync URLs instead